Anytime Soon: Critical reception

 Ayomide Tayo of Nigerian Entertainment Today described the album as a blend of reflective songs and vibrant party tracks, highlighting Ajebutter's wit and emotional depth.
 While noting some "entirely skip-worthy" songs, Tayo praised Ajebutter's optimism and unique vibe, and rated Anytime Soon a 3.5/5, concluding "Apart from the rookie mistakes on the album, Anytime Soon is a cool album filled with dance tracks and reflective songs made by a freshman willing to put in work to be one of the best".
 Wilfred Okiche of YNaija praised Anytime Soon by Ajebutter22 and Studio Magic for its fresh, breezy sound and daring approach, though he noted it often fell into monotony.
 Highlighting Ajebutter's unique voice, Okiche remarked, "His songs are for the thinking youth", but added that crafting another breakout hit might be challenging.
 Tinya Alonge of Culture Custodian described Anytime Soon as a stellar debut project that pushed boundaries with its cohesive concept and innovative sounds.
 He noted, "Ajebutter22's album might be the first concept and cohesive album, this side of the world," but pointed out that its release timing and reliance on a niche demographic might hinder broader success in Nigeria.

+Track listing

+All tracks produced by Tosin "Platinum Toxx" Babalola of Studio Magic.